The Perfect New England Road Trip from boston

 Bring your appetite and try the black skillet lobster and shrimp casserole.

-The Birthplace of Fried Clams
+Visit the Birthplace of Fried Clams

 At the other end of the spectrum is Woodman’s of Essex, the self-proclaimed “home of the fried clam.”

-Here, you grab a seat with friends and tuck in to a range of fun, fried fare, including the state’s iconic clambake and the fresh lobster for which New England is so well known.
+Here, you grab a seat with friends and tuck in to a range of fried fare, including the state’s iconic clambake and the fresh lobster for which New England is so well known.

 We stayed at the Castle Manor Inn, a lovingly restored Victorian Inn just made for flowery dresses and Instagram.
 It’s situated inland, with soothing green gardens and that mix of grandeur and homeliness that buildings of that era exude.